top of page

 You need to know

-Start Time: See the Start Time chart in this booklet.
-For BorB2, its 4.30pm.
+Start Time: See the Start Time here.

 Course Time: Estimate of the number of hours to complete the course.
 Allow for whether you feel you will be faster or slower than paddler norm.
 For our BorB2 example, its 13 hours.

 Estimated finish time: This is the start time plus course time.
-For the BorB2 crew, its 4.30pm + 13hours = 5.30am.
+For a 4:30 start, its 4.30pm + 13hours = 5.30am.

 Plot your base course: You can now plot your base course on the tide graph.
 Follow these steps: